International Energy Market and Decarbonization

 Syllabus

-Current development of the international energy market according to IEA and EIA.
+1. Recent developments in the international energy market according to the IEA and EIA.
 2. Energy policy and energy security of the Slovak Republic.
-3. The most important companies on the international energy market and foreign shareholders in the Slovak energy sector.
-4. Problems and challenges of the European energy market.
-Regulation of the international and national energy market.
-5. EU Energy Union.
-6. EU and Slovak energy policy, winter legislative package of the European Commission from 2016.
-7. International energy market with coal and oil, energy security of the Slovak Republic in the realm of oil supply.
-8. International energy market with natural gas, energy security of the Slovak Republic in the realm of natural gas supply.
-9. International energy market with nuclear fuel.
-10. International electricity market.
-Energy security of the Slovak Republic in the power industry and cross-border transmissions.
-11. Decarbonisation and renewable resources.
-The position of renewable sources in the energy balance of the Slovak Republic and the impacts on the competitiveness of industrial exporters in the Slovak Republic.
-12. Carbon tariffs and their importance in the EU's common commercial policy.
-13. Electromobility and its effects on the international energy market.
+3. Leading companies in the international energy market and foreign shareholders in the Slovak energy sector.
+4. Challenges and issues in the European energy market.
+Regulation of both international and national energy markets.
+5. EU energy policy, decarbonization, competitiveness, security of supply, and sustainability.
+6. The EU Energy Union.
+7. The international coal and oil markets, and the energy security of the Slovak Republic concerning oil supply.
+8. The international natural gas market, and the energy security of the Slovak Republic concerning natural gas supply.
+9. The international nuclear fuel market.
+10. The international electricity market.
+Energy security of the Slovak Republic in the electricity sector and cross-border energy transfers.
+11. Decarbonization and renewable energy sources.
+The role of renewables in the energy balance of the Slovak Republic and their impact on the competitiveness of Slovak industrial exporters.
+12. Carbon tariffs and their significance in the EU's common trade policy.
+13. Electromobility and its impact on the international energy market.

 Requirements to complete the course